KingiLikesMineCraft/playstrategy-bot-client/README.md

   challenge_mode: "random"
 ```

-## Lichess Upgrade to Bot Account
+## playstrategy Upgrade to Bot Account
 **WARNING: This is irreversible.
-[Read more about upgrading to bot account](https://lichess.org/api#operation/botAccountUpgrade).**
+[Read more about upgrading to bot account](https://playstrategy.org/api#operation/botAccountUpgrade).**
-- run `python3 lichess-bot.py -u`.
+- run `python3 playstrategy-bot.py -u`.

 ## To Run
 After activating the virtual environment created in the installation steps (the `source` line for Linux and Macs or the `activate` script for Windows), run
 ```
-python3 lichess-bot.py
+python3 playstrategy-bot.py
 ```
-The working directory for the engine execution will be the lichess-bot directory.
-If your engine requires files located elsewhere, make sure they are specified by absolute path or copy the files to an appropriate location inside the lichess-bot directory.
+The working directory for the engine execution will be the playstrategy-bot directory.
+If your engine requires files located elsewhere, make sure they are specified by absolute path or copy the files to an appropriate location inside the playstrategy-bot directory.

-To output more information (including your engine's thinking output and debugging information), the `-v` option can be passed to lichess-bot:
+To output more information (including your engine's thinking output and debugging information), the `-v` option can be passed to playstrategy-bot:
 ```
-python3 lichess-bot.py -v
+python3 playstrategy-bot.py -v
 ```

 ## To Quit